euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 image processing to render a patchwork of 16-bit images.
 All these requirements are provided by OpenGL.
 The API provides a way to perform a mapping of a 2D texture to a triangle and by extension to a quadrilateral which is a particular form of a triangle strip.
 This feature is perfectly suited to render a tile patchwork.

 The OpenGL programmable pipeline is made of several stages.
 For our topic, the most important ones are the vertex shader, the rasterizer and the fragment shader, where a fragment corresponds to a pixel.
 The vertex shader is mainly used to map the scene referential to the OpenGL window viewport.
 Then the rasterizer generates the fragments of the triangles using a scanline algorithm and discards fragments which are outside the viewport.
-Finally a fragment shader provides a way to perform image processing and to manage the zoom level using a texture sampler.
+Finally a fragment shader provides a way to perform an image processing and to manage the zoom level using a texture sampler.
 Figure :ref:`opengl-viewport` shows an illustration of the texture painting on the viewport.

 .. figure:: figure-viewport.pdf
    :scale: 50%